Videos to watch on how to make your home safer:

 If you’re at the near the shoreline, one indicator may be unusual activity such as the ocean receding seaward and exposing sea bottom, rocks or sea life, or even the sound of a loud roar.
 Head for higher ground.
 Stay away from rivers or streams leading to the ocean.

-If you cannot get to higher ground; consider vertical elevation – a concrete building – go to up to a higher floor.
+If you cannot get to higher ground; consider vertical elevation – a concrete building – go to upper floors.

 On the boat: